Andrew is a BAFTA shortlisted Director of Photography, who has worked in the industry for over fifteen years.

 His last short film Hip Hop Cafe by Robbie Samuels, had a gala screening during the 2017 BFI London Film Festival.

-Andrew is passionate about filmmaking and the DOP’s role in the process as a storyteller and loves to help and develop people’s ability to tell their own stories.
+“I am passionate about filmmaking and the DOP’s role in the process as a storyteller.
+I love to help and develop people’s ability to tell their own stories.”